huaweicloud/terraform-provider-huaweicloud/docs/resources/ces_alarmrule.md

   Note: If period is set to 1, the raw metric data is used to determine whether to generate an alarm.
 When the value of `alarm_type` is **EVENT.SYS** or **EVENT.CUSTOM**, period can be set to 0.

 * `filter` - (Required, String) Specifies the data rollup methods.
-The value can be max, min, average, sum, and vaiance.
+The value can be max, min, average, sum, and variance.

 * `comparison_operator` - (Required, String) Specifies the comparison condition of alarm thresholds.
 The value can be >, =, <, >=, or <=.